What is Parcel Network Optimization?

 In short, parcel network optimization is a long-term coordinated effort to align your transportation strategy (including your parcel carrier contracts) with your brand strategy, typically driven to reduce the costs and improve the speed of your parcel network.
 Almost all shippers understand the importance of being able to accurately report and monitor the performance of their network; however, many companies overlook the ability to utilize this data to optimize and improve their network from the inside.
 More importantly, many don’t have the right metrics in place to explain variance from period to period or strategy to strategy, making the parcel network optimization process more challenging.
 Identifying these types of opportunities takes time, resources, and technology to execute.

-Leading Insights From GMT's Annual Parcel Benchmark Report
+Leading Insights from Annual GMT Benchmark Report